MotionPlus Axis Group API

 )

 Adds an external axis with the given name to the axis group named group_name.
-The axis is attached at the given pose in the reference coordinate frame defined by parent.
+The axis is attached at the given pose in the reference coordinate frame defined by parent when it axis position is 0.
 The type, max velocity, max acceleration, position limits, and index of this axis are defined by type, v_limit, a_limit, q_limits, and axis_index, respectively.

-• This function will fail, if this axis group is under control another URScript program.
+This function will fail, if this axis group is under control of another URScript function.

 Note

-As of Polyscope 5.18 and MotionPlus 1.1, only type 0 (revolute) is supported and only four axes can be configured at a time.
+As of MotionPlus 1.1, only type 0 (rotary) is supported and only four axes can be configured at a time.
 Please see limitations for more info.

 Parameters

-pose: (pose) Pose, in the parent coordinate frame, this axis will be placed and attached to.
-If type is 0 (revolute), then the z axis of the frame corresponds to the axis of rotation.
+pose: (pose) the zero-position pose, in the parent coordinate frame, this axis will be placed and attached to.
+This is the pose the axis will be (relative to its parent) when its axis position is 0.
+If type is 0 (rotary), then the z axis of the frame corresponds to the axis of rotation.
 If type is 1 (linear), then the z axis is the axis of translation.

 Return: n/a